huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 The algorithm makes an unqualified call to the customisation point function `my_cp`.
 It requires its users to provide the definition of `my_cp` though ADL.

 Now we have a user to use the algorithm with a type `Foo`.
-They may or maynot own this type.
+They may or may not own this type.
 Anyway, they might try to add the customisation point `my_cp` to the namespace of `Foo` to enable ADL.

 ```cpp
 namespace user {